r0b0t03000/BSM-Option-Pricing-Calculator/README.md

 1973 used for pricing European options.

 Additionally, the program outputs the estimate of the underlying's volatility based on the selected volatility estimation method.
-These methods will be discsussed in the following sections of this file.
+These methods will be described in the following sections of this file.

 This program does not use a pre-built BSM library for calculating option prices or Greeks, but instead relies on a manual implementation of the formulas.